ukwa/webarchive-discovery/README.md

  * [warc-hadoop-recordreaders](warc-hadoop-recordreaders): The generic code that parses ARC and WARC files for map-reduce jobs.
  * [warc-hadoop-indexer](warc-hadoop-indexer): The map-reduce version of warc-indexer, combining the record readers and the indexer to run large scale indexing jobs.
  * [warc-solr-test-server](warc-solr-test-server): A war overlay project that can be used to fire up a test Solr server using the schema held in warc-indexer/src/main/solr.
+ * [warc-discovery-shine](warc-discovery-shine): A very rough prototype web UI for browsing a Solr service that has been populated using this indexer.

 Configuration
 -------------